DavidLXu/Dexhand_VisionPro_Teleop/README.md

 <p align="center">
   <em>Left: "stretched" arm configuration.
 Right: "twisted" arm configuration.</em>
 </p>

-For instance we typically want the first configuation which is more "stretched" as the GIF shows, but it's possible to get the second configuration which is more "twisted" where the pitch rotation is constrained.
+For instance we typically want the first configuration which is more "stretched" as the GIF shows, but it's possible to get the second configuration which is more "twisted" where the pitch rotation is constrained.
 To solve this, we can use a 7DoF arm (franka) with more advanced trajectory planning algorithms, which is beyond the scope of this repo.

-# Contact rich interaction
+### 3. Contact-rich Interaction

 Interaction with various objects.
 In `dexhand_teleop.yaml`, set `use_object` as `True`.
 You can use your own object, and modify `object_asset_path` and `object_asset_file`.

 <p align="center" float="left">
   <img src="Media/contact_rich.gif" width="450"/>
 </p>

-# More teleoperation devices
-Given the high cost of Apple Vision Pro, we have implemented alternative teleoperation methods to make the system more accessible to a wider audience.
+## Teleoperation Device Controls

-## Keyboard
+### Keyboard Controls
 In the gym viewer init viewer perspective, +x is pointing left, +y is pointing at us, +z is pointing up.
-Below shows the keymap for teleoperation.

 ```
 q[-z] w[-y] e[+z]                  u[+qy] i[+qx] o[-qy]
 a[+x] s[+y] d[-x] f[grsp]   h[rls] j[+qz] k[-qx] l[-qz]
 ```

-`q w e a s d` controls translation
+- `q w e a s d` controls translation

-`u i o j k l` controls rotation
+- `u i o j k l` controls rotation

-`f` to grasp and `h` to release fingers heuristically.
+- `f` to grasp and `h` to release fingers heuristically

-May encounter gimbal lock.

-Refer to class `KeyboardTeleopDevice`.
+Note: May encounter gimbal lock.
+Refer to class `KeyboardTeleopDevice` for implementation details.

-## Joystick
+### Joystick Controls
-To use joystick control, make sure `pygame` is installed.

 | Control | Action |
 |---------|--------|